The Ultimate In Birding Tours

 Is there a chance of seeing Emperor Penguin?
 Very slim.
 The only reliable Antarctic Peninsula expedition cruises for seeing Emperor Penguin, indeed the only Antarctic Peninsula cruises that have more than a 10% chance or less for Emperors, are those that use ship-borne helicopters to at least find Emperor Penguins on ice floes in the vastness of the Weddell Sea, which is usually too ice-bound to allow ship access.
 Sometimes these special cruises can get close enough for passengers to visit the actual Emperor Penguin colony at Snowhill Island (this happens on about 30% of such cruises).
 See Birdquest’s ANTARCTICA: IN SEARCH OF THE EMPEROR PENGUIN tour for full details.
 To date, this special cruise has never failed to find at least one or more Emperor Penguins!

-Accommodation & Transport: We shall be sailing on the MV Plancius, a converted, ice-strengthened former Dutch naval vessel of 3434 tons and 89 metres in length operated by the well-respected Oceanwide Expeditions, who are based in the Netherlands.
-Plancius is a very well-loved expedition ship and nowadays one of the relatively few smaller (100 or so passengers) ships available.
-While comfortable and modern, this is still not a ‘cruise ship’ in the traditional manner.
-She is specifically designed for exploring wild places and enjoying wild nature, rather than carrying huge numbers of people, with multiple restaurants and all the rest!
+Accommodation & Transport: We shall be sailing on the MV Ortelius, a converted, ice-strengthened former Dutch naval vessel of 4575 tons and over 91 metres in length operated by the well-respected Oceanwide Expeditions, who are based in the Netherlands.
+Ortelius is nowadays one of the relatively few smaller (100 or so passengers) ships available.
+While comfortable and modern, she is not a ‘cruise ship’ in the traditional manner.
+She is specifically designed for exploring wild places and enjoying wild nature, rather than carrying huge numbers of people.

 Much of the sailing is done at night (or what passes for ‘night’ in summer in high latitudes), thus maximizing opportunities for going ashore and enjoying the harsh but beautiful landscapes of Antarctica to the full.
 Landings are carried out using a fleet of zodiacs/naiads, the rugged, fast-moving type of inflatables first developed by Jacques Cousteau for expedition work which allow safe landings on remote coastlines in all types of conditions.